Aging & Health A to Z

 People with obsessive-compulsive disorder (OCD) have recurring thoughts that cause anxiety.
 These thoughts are called “obsessions.”
 To try to ease their anxiety, people with OCD repeat, over and over, certain rituals or behaviors that are called “compulsions.”
 People with this anxiety disorder can’t control their anxiety-causing thoughts or stop engaging in their compulsive behavior.
 Their disruptive thoughts and rituals can make it difficult for them to function and can cause a great deal of distress.

 Repeated hand washing is a common compulsion.
-A person with OCD may spend more than an hour washing his hands after shaking hands with a stranger.
-In this case, the obsessive thought that drives this compulsion is the worry that he has been exposed to a serious disease carried by the stranger.
-He washes his hands repeatedly to try to ease the anxiety that the obsessive thought causes.
+A person with OCD may spend more than an hour washing her hands after shaking hands with a stranger.
+In this case, the obsessive thought that drives this compulsion is the worry that she has been exposed to a serious disease carried by the stranger..
 Checking doors and windows over and over again to make sure that they are locked is another common compulsion.
-OCD can be disabling, interfere with work and disrupt family relationships.
+OCD can be disabling, interfere with work, and disrupt family relationships.

 In older adults, depression or dementia can play a role in the development of OCD.
 A person who has begun having difficulty remembering to pay her bills on time, for example, may become obsessive about checking the date on the calendar and comparing it with the date particular payments are due.